huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_function.md

 	Changing this creates a new function.

 * `func_code` - (Required, String, ForceNew) Function code.
-When code_type is set to inline, zip, or jar, this parameter is mandatory, and the code must be encoded using Base64.
+When code_type is set to inline, zip, or jar, this parameter is mandatory, and the code can be encoded using Base64 or just with the text code.
 Changing this creates a new function.

 ## Attributes Reference